Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `childOffsetX`

-Integer number.
-View offset in pixels, applied to the position of child nodes.
+The view offset in pixels, applied to the position of child nodes.
 Used in scroll panes.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***